 - Select Installation Type and then confirm Role-Based or Feature-Based installation.

-- Make sure that the IIS Management Console tool is also selected for installation and then move to the next step.
+- Ensure that the IIS Management Console tool is also selected for installation and then move to the next step.

 - Proceed to the Web Server Role (IIS) > Role Services step of the Wizard and check the radial box for the FTP Server role service.